 I am very lucky to have the family that are also here with me now.
 My dad, my son and grandaughter are the reason I am still here and will carry on, plus holding the torch for my mum and sister.
 I still break down when memories come but those memories don`t burn quite so much now.
 I am learning to cope...

 Curtain closed but open hearts..

 When you find yourself feeling lonely and scared, remember there are countless people feeling the same.
 There are ways of learning to cope with grief.
 I don`t always feel it necessary to share my thoughts or feelings but sometimes I have and it has helped.
 Crying is the outlet valve for grief.
-You cannot shed too many tears but I`m aware that you can drowned in them.
+You cannot shed too many tears but I`m aware that you can`t allow yourself to drowned in them either.
 I remember the people I lost both with sadness and comfort.
-I believe that I will see all my loved ones I lost along the way again, otherwise our lives would be senseless..
+I believe that I will see all my loved ones I lost along the way again, otherwise our lives would seem senseless..
 Broken hearts carry scars to the grave, and we take all the memories of all the hurts and losses with us.
 We don`t forget, but in time, we celebrate the living, and remember that we are still here too.
 Enjoy life, embrace every moment.
-Treasure the memories and take your own time, in your own way to remember those you love and no longer can see.
+Treasure the memories and take your own time, in your own way to remember those you loved and no longer can see.